 “Make every detail perfect and limit the number of details to perfect.” - Jack Dorsey shared his thought about building Twitter's MVP.
 Evan Williams, Twitter’s co-founder, also shared the same opinion: “Any time you're building a product, there are a million things you want to add to make it better, but the fact is the vast majority of them will not impact your success.
 It's more important to make those decisions well than it is to figure out how to increase productivity, so you can add more and more.”

 Like Twitter, the initial target users were its employees, and they only wanted to serve their internal purpose.
 Testing in small groups helped Twitter collect user feedback and solve specific problems.
-When their employees were satisfied with the product, the founder was confident of extending the customer personas and evolving the product for the public.
+When their employees were satisfied with the product, the founder was confident in extending the customer personas and evolving the product for the public.